-Election 2020: 58 days from election - political casualties pile up after Iain Lees-Galloway scandal
+Election 2020: Winston Peters, David Seymour, Jacinda Ardern and Judith Collins in heat of spotlight

-Fifty-eight days out from the election, political casualties are piling up after a Covid-19 patient leak, a sex text scandal, a leadership resignation and an "inappropriate relationship".
+The main parties had vowed they wanted a clean election.
+Fifty-eight days from polling day, political casualties are piling up after a Covid-19 patient leak, a sex-text scandal, a leadership resignation and an "inappropriate relationship".

+And in one of a number of personal-attack sideshows, Act leader David Seymour today described NZ First leader Winston Peters as "delusional" and "nasty" after Peters accused Seymour's former partner of being involved in the leak of his superannuation details.

+"Someone described him as a cornered rat," Seymour told Newstalk ZB's Mike Hosking today.

 Prime Minister Jacinda Ardern sacked Workplace Relations and Safety minister Iain Lees-Galloway from Cabinet yesterday after an affair with a former staffer member was revealed.